artwork by Gemini 3 Pro

 But for all their rendering power, Wave 1 tools were blind to the game itself. nanDECK could not tell you if your cards were fun to play, if your pirate-themed deck builder had a dominant strategy, or if your resource curve was broken.
 It knew nothing about your game.
 It just knew how to print a spreadsheet.

 The content, the actual game design, lived entirely in the designer’s head and in the rows of that spreadsheet.
-The tool was a printer, not a partner.
+The tool did not care what you were making.
+It just printed whatever you told it to print.

 By the mid-2020s, the tool landscape had diversified into four distinct quadrants, each solving a different piece of the design-to-table pipeline.